BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^33]: **No Printing.** Do *not* create SSKR shares for your active GST seed by printing them, or at the last, not on the same network you printed the previous ones.
 If that network is compromised, an attacker can now empty your Bitcoin account.

 [^34]: **Which Card is Which (II)?** All that matters it that you continue to track which cards will not have the Passport backup, because that's the one to store with the backup words.

+[^35]: **Supply-Chain Attack.** This is all fighting against the "Supply-Chain Attack" adversary, where the threat is that someone tampers with the device somewhere in the supply chain, between Foundation Devices shipping it out and you receiving it.
+The attacker could be a retailer, distributor, or someone in the postal system, depending on how you acquired your Passport.
+If your device were tampered with, it might supply a static seed that an attacker knows about or damage your security in any of a number of other ways.

+[^36]: **Why Upgrade?** ...

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.